 Monitors project construction for adherence to BSPH design standards and client requirements.
 Manages project construction to ensure budget and schedule compliance.

-Monitors project deliverables for compliance with project requirements.
+Project deliverables for compliance with project requirements.
 Reviews Economic Inclusion work plans and monitors/verifies participation.

-Reviews RFIs and submittals for compliance with project requirements and design standards.
+RFIs and submittals for compliance with project requirements and design standards.
 Manages BSPH procurements, such as furniture, equipment, moving, etc.

 Reviews project status and provides risk assessment with regard to budget and schedule.